 Naval Station Mayport is located in Jacksonville, Florida.
 The base provides operational and logistical support for 15 ships and more than 70 tenant commands.
 The Naval Station supports three helicopter squadrons and operates in a joint-service environment with the U.S. Coast Guard.

-Find information about Naval Station Mayport, including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about Naval Station Mayport, including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Mission & Units

 The mission of NS Mayport, which is home of 4th Fleet, includes both seaport and runway operations.
 The base can accommodate some 34 ships and operates an 8,000-foot runway capable of handling any aircraft in the Department of Defense inventory.
 Important missions and units at NS Mayport include:

 - Construction Battalion Unit 420